Dhruvi-tech/Secure-Distributed-File-Backup-System/README.md

 ## 🤝 Contributing & Support

 We welcome all contributions!
-Whether it’s fixing a bug 🐞, improving documentation 📘, or adding a new feature 🚀 — your help matters!
+Whether it's fixing a bug 🐞, improving documentation 📘, or adding a new feature 🚀 — your help matters!

 - 💬 **Open an Issue:** [Report a Bug or Request Feature](https://github.com/Dhruvi-tech/Secure-Distributed-File-Backup-System/issues)
 - 🌱 **Submit a PR:** Fork the repo, create your branch, and make a pull request.